-Varying your language-learning activities helps you not only maintain interest, but also improve your skills at all levels (reading, writing, oral, etc.).
+Varying your language-learning activities helps you not only maintain interest, but also improve your skills at all levels (reading, writing, speaking, etc.).

 OK, so you have a learning plan and know how to stay motivated.
 Now we’re going to look at how to improve your skills effortlessly with fun activities.
 It is very important to enjoy learning, otherwise you risk giving up easily.
 In addition to your study sessions, you can improve your language skills by participating in your favorite activities.

-One classic example is watching the original version of a foreign film with the subtitles enabled.
+One classic example is watching a foreign film with subtitles.

 If you like games, why not play language-based games?
 For example, play Scrabble or do crossword puzzles.
 These will help you not only grow your vocabulary, but you can also make new friends.
-There are plenty of free games online (these games might not work on your mobile phone):
+There are plenty of free games online, for instance:

-You can also search the Applications Store for Scrabble or crossword applications– there are tons.
+You can also search the app stores for Scrabble or crossword applications—there are tons.

 If you want, you could browse through a foreign-language comic book—they are way easier to read than novels.
 You could even listen to foreign-language music in karaoke mode so that you can read the lyrics (see our article on learning a language with music).
 This way, you learn effortlessly and have fun, integrating learning a language into your favorite hobbies!